Haven’t been paying attention to the UAW strike? What you need to know - KESQ

 By Chris Isidore and Vanessa Yurkevich, CNN

-Detroit (CNN) — Time is running out to avert a strike that could shut down America’s unionized auto assembly plants and other manufacturing facilities.

-The United Auto Workers contracts expire at 11:59 pm ET on Thursday.
-The contracts cover 145,000 UAW members at the three companies: General Motors, Ford and Stellantis, which builds vehicles under the Jeep, Ram, Dodge and Chrysler brands for North America.
+The United Auto Workers contracts expired at 11:59 pm ET on Thursday.
+The contracts covered 145,000 UAW members at the three companies: General Motors, Ford and Stellantis, which builds vehicles under the Jeep, Ram, Dodge and Chrysler brands for North America.

-If there’s no new deal by the contract expiration, the union has said it will start targeted strikes against a undisclosed number of facilities at each company.
+With no deal reached by the contract expiration, the union said it has started targeted strikes against three facilities – one at each company.

-With less than two hours to go before the strike deadline, UAW President Shawn Fain announced that if no deal is reached by midnight ET, workers at a GM plant in Wentzville, Missouri; a Stellantis plant in Toledo; and a Ford plant in Wayne, Michigan – would go on strike.
+UAW President Shawn Fain announced that workers at a GM plant in Wentzville, Missouri; a Stellantis plant in Toledo; and a Ford plant in Wayne, Michigan – would go on strike.
+Workers walked off the job there, picketing outside the plants Friday morning.

-It might not take much to virtually shut down the output from all the companies.
+These three plants being out will stop production of some specific vehicles, including the Ford Ranger pickup and Bronco SUV, the Jeep Wrangler and the Chevrolet Colorado pickup.
+But the impact could have been much broader even with only a handful of plants being struck.

 The companies operate a complex network of plants that depend on getting parts from different facilities.

-Note: – This report has been updated with additional information; CNN’s Donald Judd contributed to this report